 The garbage disposal doesn‘t turn on

-Every once in a while, you will have plugged the disposer to the electricity turned it on but it just won’t start running.
+Every once in a while, you will have plugged the disposer into the electricity and turned it on but it just won’t start running.
 Often the first thing to do is to check whether the currents are flowing right on the wall switch.

 Remove the plug and try the blender or any other appliance in the kitchen to see if they start.
 If it is working then maybe there’s just a simple clog, and you can use the reset button to revive the disposer.